 Tendon Tears: Overuse and frequent stress from continuous motion can fray tendons to the point of partial or complete tearing.
 Rotator cuff tears in the shoulder are often caused by wearing down over time.

 If you have long-term pain or limitation in any part of your upper extremity, see one of our hand, wrist, elbow, or shoulder specialists.
-Request an appointment online or call (404) 238-7280 to schedule an appointment at The Hand & Upper Extremity Center of Georgia.
+Request an appointment online or call (404) 255-0226 to consult with one of our experts at The Hand & Upper Extremity Center of Georgia.